AndyObtiva/glimmer_wordle/README.md

 [Wordle](https://en.wikipedia.org/wiki/Wordle) word game desktop GUI app written [test-first](https://github.com/AndyObtiva/wordle/blob/master/spec/app/model/five_letter_word_spec.rb) using [Glimmer DSL for SWT](https://github.com/AndyObtiva/glimmer-dsl-swt) (JRuby Desktop Development GUI Framework) as inspiration by [Kevin Newton's blog post](https://kddnewton.com/2022/01/29/solving-wordle-in-ruby.html).

+(Since the desktop version can leverage a real keyboard, there is no need to display the alphabets following the Qwerty layout, so they are displayed alphabetically to enable a more user-friendly experience, but the Qwerty layout is available as an [option](#options) if desired.)

 Mac | Linux
 ----|------
 ![Wordle Screenshot](screenshots/glimmer-wordle.png) | ![Wordle Screenshot Linux](screenshots/glimmer-wordle-linux.png)